streamlit/streamlit/docs/deploy_streamlit_app.md

 ## Get a Streamlit sharing account

 To get started, first request an invite at [streamlit.io/sharing](http://streamlit.io/sharing).
-Streamlit sharing is currently invitation-only while we ramp things up.
+Streamlit sharing is currently available by invitation only while we ramp things up.
 We promise to get you one very quickly ❤️

 Once you have your invite you're ready to deploy!
 It's really straightforward, just follow the next few steps.